Pembroke College, Cambridge: Traditions

-Pembroke holds Formal Hall four evenings a week depending on the student's qualifications: a separate Hall is held for BA students.
+Pembroke holds Formal Hall four evenings a week depending on the students' qualifications: a separate Hall is held for BA students.
 Students of the college must wear gowns and arrive on time for Latin Grace, which starts the dinner.
 Like many Cambridge colleges, Pembroke also has an annual May Ball.

 According to popular legends, Pembroke is inhabited by ghosts occupying the Ivy Court.

 Coat of arms

 The arms of Pembroke College were officially recorded in 1684.
 The formal blazon combines the arms of De Valence (bars), dimidiated with the arms of St. Pol (vair).
 It is described as :

 Barry of ten argent and azure, an orle of five martlets gules dimidiated with paly vair and gules, on a chief Or a label of five points throughout azure.